aetperf/aetperf.github.io/_posts/2024-01-11-Create-a-routable-pedestrian-network-with-elevation.md

 The code transforms the node coordinates to Lambert 93 for compatibility with the elevation data source.
 After extracting latitude and longitude coordinates, it samples elevation data from a Digital Elevation Model (DEM) using the rasterio library.
 The resulting elevation values are added to the nodes DataFrame, with special consideration for handling invalid elevation values.

+Note that it was also possible to add the elevation data with OSMnx, using [osmnx.elevation.add_node_elevations_raster](https://osmnx.readthedocs.io/en/latest/user-reference.html#osmnx.elevation.add_node_elevations_raster).

 ```python
 # extract point coordinates in Lambert 93
 nodes = nodes.to_crs("EPSG:2154")